-Other than commitments disclosed in Note 16: Contingent Liabilities and Commitments to the Company's audited consolidated financial statements included in Part II, Item 8 of the Company's 2019 Annual Report on Form 10-K, there were no other material commitments outside of the normal course of business.
-Material commitments in the normal course of business include long-term debt obligations which are disclosed in Note 10: Long-Term Debt and long-term contingent consideration payable as disclosed in Note 9: Contingent Consideration Payable, to the Company's unaudited condensed consolidated financial statements included in Part I, Item 1 of this report.
+We have been relieved of all purchase commitments disclosed in Note 16: Contingent Liabilities and Commitments to the Company's audited consolidated financial statements included in Part II, Item 8 of the Company's 2019 Annual Report on Form 10-K due to the sale of the hospital business described in Note 4: Disposition of the Hospital Business.
+There were no other material commitments outside of the normal course of business.
+Material commitments in the normal course of business include long-term debt obligations which are disclosed in Note 11: Long-Term Debt to the Company's unaudited condensed consolidated financial statements included in Part I, Item 1 of this report.
+Our long-term contingent consideration payable as disclosed in Note 10: Contingent Consideration Payable has also been relieved due to the sale of the hospital business.